-All prawns and shrimp caught under the authority of the licence must be transported by the licensed vessel directly to land.
+All prawns and shrimp caught under the authority of the licence must be frozen on the licensed vessel or shall be transported by the licensed vessel directly to land.

 4.9.
 Multi-licensed Vessels

 Where a Prawn and Shrimp by Trap (category W or FW) licensed vessel also holds a Shrimp Trawl (Category S or FS) licence eligibility, all shrimp including prawns caught under the authority of the S or FS licence must be offloaded prior to that vessel fishing under the authority of the W or FW licence.
 Likewise, all prawns caught under the authority of the W or FW licence must be offloaded before fishing commences under the authority of the S or FS licence.